yanukadeneth99/Fundamental-Design-Patterns/Behavioral/README.md

-# Stratergy
+# Behavioral Methods

-Stratergy focuses on how classes and object interact or distribute responsibility.
+Behavioral Methods focus on how classes interact with each and how they distribute responsibility.